Gould's jewelfront: Diet

 Like most hummingbirds, H.aurescens is primarily nectarivous supplementing the diet with small arthropods hawked from the air.
 Little is known about the specific diet but they have been observed feeding on Bromeliads such as Bromelia balansae and Costus sp. in Brazil.
 53% of specimens examined in 1986 had traces of arthropods in the gut.
 While typically a generalist understorey species, they have been observed feeding from flowers in tall trees; and visiting feeding stations in Ecuador, where they showed some aggression towards other birds in the area.
 An extensive study on feeding guilds in Brazilian hummingbirds indicated that H.aurescens was not generally territorial but they were omitted from the analysis of food plant use due to there being too few observations, with only three specimens netted in a two-year survey.

 Reproduction

 Very little is known of the reproductive biology.
 Breeding is thought to occur between June and September with a clutch of two eggs incubated by the female.
 Two descriptions of female specimens indicate their gonads are well developed in February and April; but a single male specimen obtained in February had "small" gonads.

 Conservation status

 H.aurescens is classified as Least Concern by the IUCN.
 There are suggestions the species is in decline but not at a rate which warrants classification as endangered.
-Numerous studies indicate the species is present but uncommon, with many long term studies only producing small numbers of observations (E.G. Cotton 1998, Lees et al., 2013) A density of 1 individual per 100 hectares was determined in Peru when only one individual was observed in a 100Ha study site in a three-month survey.
+Numerous studies indicate the species is present but uncommon, with many long term studies only producing small numbers of observations (E.G. Cotton 1998, Lees et al., 2013) A density of 1 individual per 100 hectares was determined in Peru when only one individual was observed in a 100 Ha study site in a three-month survey.